deciduously/music/post.md

 Clearly, there isn't a black key between every white key.
 The piano is designed to play notes from a category of scales called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five whole steps and two half steps.
 We can see this visually on the keyboard - it has the same 8-length whole/half step pattern for the whole length.

-A [major scale]() is the baseline scale.
+A [major scale](https://en.wikipedia.org/wiki/Major_scale) is the baseline scale.
 Start at Middle C, the one highlighted in cyan above, and count up to the next C key, eight white keys to the left.
+THis is our baseline C-indexed exampled from above, `C D E F G A B C`.
 Each time you skip a black key is a whole step and if the two white keys are adjacent it's a half step.
 These are the steps you get counting up to the next C, when the pattern repeats.
 This totals 12 semitones per octave:

 ```txt
 whole, whole, half, whole, whole, whole, half